tshepang/blog/content/misc/fighting for work.rst

 But I was thinking Why The Fuck Not!

 Anyways, this whole exercise was weird as fuck and so unbelievable.
 It's an interesting display of sibling rivalry, and these two do have constant conflicts.
 I just didn't think they'd also fight over who gets to do work.
+It was also the most impassioned and long-drawn I remember seeing between them.
+Luckily it wasn't violent, even though one tried to forcefully take the machine from the other.